How to sell your property in 11 easy steps

 To find out the market value for your property, you can book a free valuation with an estate agent.
 Checking the Irish property price register online is a good reference and don’t be afraid to attend open viewings of similar properties in your area to gauge the market.

-Meet with a number of estate agents before you choose one, to ensure that you are getting value.
+Meet with a number of estate agents before you choose one to ensure you're getting value.
 Don’t be swayed by estate agents offering you the world in terms of property valuations.
 If an agent says they can get you a price that sounds incredibly high, then it’s probably too good to be true.

 View it as an opportunity to undertake a decluttering exercise, also removing any excess furniture.
 First impressions count so make sure your home has ‘kerb appeal’.
 This means sprucing up the outside as well as the inside.
 If you have a garden, make sure it’s neat and tidy and that your entrance hall is welcoming.
 It’s also a good idea to ask a friend to give their honest feedback of how your property presents itself from a buyer’s perspective.